HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf211.md

 === "On-Premises"
     The Textbox.io Rich Text Editor component in the HCL Digital Experience software is deprecated effective January 31, 2023 and will End of Support (EOS) on January 31, 2024.
 See the Help Center topic [Deprecated features](../deprecated_features.md) for more information.

-### Addition of more content authoring actions in Content Composer
-=== "Containers"
-    An overflow menu is added displaying more content authoring actions when in Dashboard view.
-See the Help Center topic [Author Content Items](../../manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md#content-authoring-actions-in-dashboard-view) for more information.

-=== "On-Premises"
-    An overflow menu is added displaying more content authoring actions when in Dashboard view.
-See the Help Center topic [Author Content Items](../../manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md#content-authoring-actions-in-dashboard-view) for more information.

 ## Digital Experience 9.5 Container Version